vidhanjhawar/HospitalFinder/README.md

 # HospitalFinder

-A hybrid application built on ionic framework.
+A hybrid mobile application built on ionic framework.
 It provides facility to locate all the hospitals and nursing home near user location.
 It provides following basic functionalities :

 1) Locate all hospitals in a radius of 1500m for a particular geolocation.
 2) Provides address and details like open hours, ratings, fees of all hospitals.